 First, consider why you went on birth control.
 If you wanted to avoid certain hormonal symptoms like acne or mood swings, you have to look at the root of the problem before quitting birth control.

-Your best bet will be to look for other ways to balance out your irregular hormone patterns.
+Your best bet will be to look for other ways to

 Balancing your hormones is a good idea for any woman, and there are simple and effective steps to make it happen: